cyberbotics/webots-doc/guide/installation-procedure.md

 The advantage of this solution is that Webots will be updated with the system updates.
 This installation requires the `root` privileges.

-First of all, you may want to configure your apt package manager by adding this
+First of all, you may want to configure your APT package manager by adding the Cyberbotics repository.
+You can easily add it from the `Software and Updates` application.
+In the `Other Software` tab, click on the `Add...` button and copy the following
 line:

 ```
 deb http://www.cyberbotics.com/debian/ binary-amd64/
 ```

-in the "/etc/apt/sources.list" configuration file.
-Then update the APT packages by using
+When you will close the window, the APT packages list should be automatocally updated.
+Otherwise you can manually execute the following command:

 ```
 apt-get update